 Research Interests: Networking, Wireless Systems, Internet of Things

 Research Interests: Mobile software, middleware and protocols; communication and networking for consumer applications and services, software engineering.

 Application-specific languages, document preparation, user interfaces, software tools, programming methodology.

-Member, National Academy of Engineering, 2002; USENIX Association Lifetime Achievement Award, 1997.
+Member, American Academy of Arts and Sciences, 2019; Member, National Academy of Engineering, 2002; USENIX Association Lifetime Achievement Award, 1997.